 SAN FRANCISCO – As if by design, the rain started swirling through Candlestick Park as it became clear that more than 60 minutes would be needed to find a proper opponent for the New England Patriots in the Super Bowl.

 Eli Manning had already thrown the ball 52 times, with mixed results in the NFC championship game Sunday.
-Now he put on his helmet and headed out for overtime against a San Francisco defense that had no intention of allowing him to do anything that would spoil the 49ers' magical ride through the playoffs.
+Now he put on his helmet and headed out for overtime against a San Francisco 49ers defense that had no intention of allowing him to do anything that would spoil their own magical ride through the playoffs.

 Didn't quite happen that way.
 There was no long drive.
 No quick touchdown strike.